TheSystemDevelopmentKit/filter/doc/source/index.rst

-.. inverter documentation master file.
+.. filter documentation master file.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.